EU parliament approves contentious online copyright reform

 The first post-summer sitting of the European Parliament in Strasbourg on Wednesday was marked largely by the unprecedented decision of MEPs to sanction Hungary for its recent democratic backsliding.

-Less headline-grabbing, but perhaps just as consequential, was the widespread approval of an ambitious reform of EU copyright rulesexternal link, a reform that could have big implications for online media across the continent, including in Switzerland.
+Less headline-grabbing, but perhaps almost as consequential, was the large approval of an ambitious reform of EU copyright rulesexternal link, a reform that could have big implications for online media across the continent, including in Switzerland.

-The reform – the first time Brussels is updating copyright laws since 2001 – aims to adapt to the digital age by tipping the scales back from big online platforms like Google and Facebook to the ‘content creators’ that feed them: musicians, photographers, journalists.
+The changes – the first time Brussels is updating copyright laws since 2001 – aim to adapt to the digital age by tipping the scales back from big online platforms like Google and Facebook to the ‘content creators’ that feed them: musicians, photographers, journalists, etc.

 To do this, the directive relies on two main weapons: obliging aggregators to recompense original authors whenever a snippet of their work appears in a feed (Google News, for example); and demanding that sites such as YouTube pre-screen uploads of music or videos to prevent copyright infringement.